gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 above runs asynchronously from the page.
 It can figure out the size it's actually going to use and then send you that size *out of band*.

-Unfortunately while the `ResizeObserver` is available in all modern browser the `devicePixelContentBoxSize` is only available in Chrome/Edge so far.
+Unfortunately while the `ResizeObserver` is available in all modern browser the `devicePixelContentBoxSize` is not available in Safari yet.
 Here's how to use it.

 We create a `ResizeObserver` and we pass it a function to call anytime any elements